Policy 5052: Harassment, Bullying and Discrimination Prevention and Intervention

 Dignity Act Coordinators

 There shall be a Dignity Act Coordinator for each school building.
 Each Dignity Act Coordinator shall be an Assistant Principal at his or her school, unless the Superintendent of Schools designates otherwise.
 In any event, each Dignity Act Coordinator shall be a staff member at his or her designated school.
 All Dignity Act Coordinators shall be trained in accordance with state requirements to successfully implement this policy.
-Such training shall include human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (identity and expression) and sex.
+Such training shall include human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (identity and expression), sex, or political views.

 Dignity Act Coordinators shall be responsible for coordinating and enforcing this policy and regulations in their school building, including but not limited to coordinating: